scikit-hep/scikit-hep.github.io/pages/developers/nox.md

 Nox is a tool for running tasks, called "sessions", inside temporary virtual environments.
-It is configured through Python and is designed to resemble PyTest.
+It is configured through Python and is designed to resemble pytest.
 The file it looks for is called `noxfile.py` by default.
 This is an example of a simple nox file:

 ```python
 import nox